WuTheFWasThat/coup/README.md

   Active: Draw 3 cards.
 You may choose one to replace one of your cards, and discard the rest.

-  Passive: If you have 3 cultists in play, reveal them.
+  Passive (non-bluffable): Reveal 3 cultists from your hand.
 You win.

 - (7)  **Baron**

   Active: If a non-baron card's *active* ability was used to gain $X the previous turn, gain $X+1

-  Passive: Pay $12.
+  Passive (non-bluffable): Pay $12.
 If you have more money than anyone else, you win.

 - (8)  **Priest**